MicrosoftDocs/cpp-docs/docs/standard-library/iostream-programming.md

 This section provides a [general description](../standard-library/what-a-stream-is.md) of the iostream classes and then describes [output streams](../standard-library/output-streams.md), [input streams](../standard-library/input-streams.md), and [input/output streams](../standard-library/input-output-streams.md).
 The end of the section provides information about advanced iostream programming.

-There is also a discussion on [Thread Safety in the C++ Standard Library](../standard-library/thread-safety-in-the-cpp-standard-library.md) and the [`stdext` namespace](../standard-library/stdext-namespace.md).
+There's also a discussion on [Thread Safety in the C++ Standard Library](../standard-library/thread-safety-in-the-cpp-standard-library.md) and the [`stdext` namespace](../standard-library/stdext-namespace.md).

 ## In This Section